 Q: Do I need an event planner for my next event?

 A: An event planner is always needed for an event.
 Someone has to plan it.
-So whether the client is stepping into this role to plan an event or you can hire an event planner for your birthday parties & corporate events, it is possible for your event to run smooth.
+So whether the event venue owner is stepping into this role to plan an event or you can hire an event planner for your birthday parties & corporate events, it is possible for your event to run smooth.

 Q: Do I need an event coordinator at my next event?